 For millions of years, since our genus “Homo” originated about 2.5 million years ago, and likely before that time also, our ancestors have dined on large portions of animal matter, this view is supported by fossil evidence and isotonic evidence.
 Before the dietary shift to include more meat in our diet, our diet was probably like that of modern chimpanzees, mostly herbivorous containing plant foods including fruits, seeds, nuts, leaves and flowers with minor amounts of meat and insects.

-Today meat is still an important part of our diet, for example, a recent report from the OECD with the FAO has estimated the consumption amounts of the main types of meat eaten, for example, the United States consumed 13.5 kg/capita of poultry, 6.4 kg/capita of beef and veal, 12.5 kg/capita of pork, 1.7 kg/capita of sheep and 20.2 kg/capita of fish and seafood between 2013-2015 (with a smaller portion of other types of meat), and that amount is predicted to increase .
+Today meat is still an important part of our diet, for example, a recent report from the OECD with the FAO has estimated the consumption amounts of the main types of meat eaten, for example, it is estimated that the world consumed about 14500 tonnes of sheep meat, 68000 tonnes of beef and veal, 116000 tonnes of pork and 116000 tonnes of poultry in 2016 alone, and that amount is predicted to increase .

 Despite our long evolutionary history and our current desire to eat meat, there is still a substantial portion of the public, and even some academics which believe that humans are “naturally” herbivores and that our current meat eating habit is facultative.